5T33Z0/Clover-Crate/Compatibility_Charts/README.md

 - …you can make use of macOS Monterey's virtualization capabilities to spoof a supported SMBIOS but let the hardware run on the intended SMBIOS for your CPU!
 Check my [**Boad-ID VMM spoof guide**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to find out how it works.

 ### Picking the right SMBIOS
-Choosing an appropriate SMBIOS for your Hackintosh is crucial if you want a smooth running and efficiant system.
+Choosing an appropriate SMBIOS for your Hackintosh is crucial if you want a smooth running and efficient system.
 You should chose your SMBIOS based on the following aspects:

 - **CPU Vendor and product Family**: Intel?
 AMD?
 Mobile?
 Desktop?
 NUC?
 With or without iGPU support?
 - **Discrete GPU**: Vendor and Model (ATI/AMD?, NVIDIA?)